Deeply rooted in the region

 The compliant and ethical/moral conduct of the Uelzena Group towards its workforce, society and the environment is a topic on the company’s sustainability agenda.
 By incorporating the Uelzena Group code of conduct as part of their internal compliance management system, the company acknowledges its own responsibility in a social and economic context.

 Our sustainable strategy for the regions – overview on targets and measures

 - The Uelzena Group prefers local service providers and suppliers – thus promoting milk production, jobs and the businesses in the regions.

-- Young people and their prospects are supported within the regions so that more of them will decide to stay in the region they grew up in and may even be able to develop a career in Uelzen, Warmsen, Ratzeburg or Bismark.
+- Young people and their prospects are supported within the regions so that more of them will decide to stay in their home region – and may even choose a career in Uelzen, Warmsen, Ratzeburg or Bismark.

-- The Uelzena Group and its subsidiaries support the voluntary work of their employees.
-The aim is to contribute to the preservation or development of diverse club activities in the regions.
+- The company also supports its employees’ commitment to voluntary work with the aim of contributing to the preservation or development of diverse club activities in the regions.

 Higher regional added value